shourab991/Stock0/README.md

 # Stock0
-A stock app designed to track and compare stocks realtime.
+A stock app designed to track and compare stocks realtime!